ahmedbazil/ahmedbazil/README.md

 ### Hi there 👋
+I am a 4th-year medical student with a strong focus in research.
+I have a passion for collaborating with fellow research enthusiasts and exchanging innovative ideas.
+I am eager to contribute to advancements and enhancements in the field of medicine, neurology, neuroscience and oncology by utilizing my skills in team building.
+Currently, I am actively seeking research opportunities to further my contributions.
 <!--
 **ahmedbazil/ahmedbazil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.